Milestone baskets in LeBron's career

-Now in his 16th NBA season, Los Angeles Lakers forward LeBron James has no shortage of career accolades.
-From Kia MVPs (four) to Finals MVPs (four as well) and NBA titles (three) to All-Star appearances (15) and All-NBA nods (14), James has the resume that proves he's worthy of inclusion when the conversation shifts to the best NBA player ever.
+Now in his 18th NBA season, Los Angeles Lakers forward LeBron James has no shortage of career accolades.
+From Kia MVPs (four) to Finals MVPs (four as well) and NBA titles (four) to All-Star appearances (16) and All-NBA nods (16), James has the resume that proves he’s worthy of inclusion when the conversation shifts to the best NBA player ever.

-An all-around talent who can gather triple-doubles with ease, James just passed his idol, Michael Jordan, moving into fourth place on the NBA's all-time scoring list.
+An all-around talent who can gather triple-doubles with ease, James in recent years passed his idol, Michael Jordan, and his friend, Kobe Bryant, to move to third place on the NBA’s all-time scoring list.

 As LeBron further cements his place in the NBA’s scoring record books, here are some milestone regular-season scoring moments from his career.